Catallactic/catallactic-site/docs/litepaper.md

 #### 2.2.3.
 Exposing Intrinsic Value

+So, for a CryptoCommodity backed by this composed asset exposed in a exchange, the marginal utility will be converted into a price with the exchamnge price formation mechanism.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/underlaying_asset_exposed.svg" width="100%"></img>
 </div>
 <br/>

+The price is formed in the internal ecosystem of the CryptoCommodity so not access to external price sources (e.g. Oracles) or manual supply manipualtion is required.
+Also, no dependency on external systems.
+A CryptoCommodity is an autonomous currency and is not boud to any other system, e.g. not bound to fiat.
+This fact is a foundation for real value decentralization.

+The price formation is dynamic, which means, is in a continual revision.
+The purchasing power of the currency will growth in relation to other currencies as long the issuer is providing incremental value to the society.
+If the provider denies to provide value, the CryptoCommodity value will fall, and its purchasing power will be reduced.
+As a consequence consumers will prefer other currencies.
+This will encourage the issuer to provide the best practies and a environment of wealth.

 #### 2.2.4.
 Representative Money Ecosystem

+There incentives for the issuer to create this structure as he will profit in a few ways: he can run fundraising campaigns, he can profit for the additional DeFi related utilities that provides to the society.
+The society can also get increased amount of financial services.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/ecosystem_before.svg" width="80%"></img>